winwisely112/main/README.md

 ## Plugins

-This project is designed to run on Desktops and Mobiles.
+This project is designed to run on Web, Desktops and Mobiles using Flutter.

-This means that plugins must work on both and so when choosing a plugin we careful.
+This means that plugins must work on all clients and so when choosing a plugin be careful to avoid breaking things.

 All plugins that use native code should live here. https://github.com/winwisely99/plugins

+We try to avoid native plugins in general.

 ## FAQ